skyler93z/bigDataIssue/README.md

 - The estimated time listed below is approximately 120% to 150% of the actual time to ensure submitted computing jobs are not killed due to overtime.
 - For example, on Compute Canada, ./scenario1/sh/xx.sh runs ./scenario1/code/xx.R, saves the results at ./scenario1/result/xx, and the log files at ./scenario1/rout/xx.Rout
 - For example, on local computers, for the visualization codes, ./scenario1/code/Figure2.R produces graph at ./scenario1/figure
+- Note that data with bigger sample sizes requires much more computing time.
+So, we run experiments with smaller and bigger samples using two different approaches.
+The computing jobs for bigger data are split into multiple smaller jobs to use more computing nodes on HPC.

 ### scenario1